Updated 25/05/2026

 Key takeaways

-- Research indicates women’s brains show disproportionate sensitivity to common dementia risk factors such as hypertension, diabetes, and poor cardiovascular health.
+- The UC San Diego study found that women show disproportionate sensitivity to common dementia risk factors such as hypertension, diabetes, and poor cardiovascular health.

-- Mechanistic studies are needed to identify biological pathways explaining sex differences, potentially revealing new therapeutic targets.
+- According to the UC San Diego researchers, mechanistic studies are needed to identify biological pathways explaining sex differences, potentially revealing new therapeutic targets.

 Frequently asked questions